KGergo88/RDB_Monitor/README.md

 ## Portability

-The RDB Diplomaterv Monitor was developed on an Ubuntu 18.10 Linux but it tries to ensure compatibility with Windows 10 as much as possible.
+The RDB Diplomaterv Monitor was developed on an Ubuntu 18.04.4 LTS (Bionic Beaver) but it tries to ensure compatibility with Windows 10 as much as possible.
 The tagged versions are tested under both Ubuntu and Windows.